BlackArch/blackarch/README.md

 ### From the Archtrack unofficial user repository (recommended)

-You can install Archtrack from the Archtrack unofficial user repository.
+You can install the latest Archtrack pre-release from the Archtrack unofficial user repository.

 1. Add this to your `/etc/pacman.conf` file: